ctkelley/MultiPrecisionArrays.jl/docs/src/Half_1.md

 means that you can get in real trouble with half precision in either format.

-At this point we offer no support for BFloat16.
-Progress is being made.
+At this point Julia has no native support for BFloat16.
+Progress is being made and the package [BFLoat16s](https://github.com/JuliaMath/BFloat16s.jl) will let you experiment.

 Using half precision will not speed anything up, in fact it will make the solver slower.
 The reason for this is that LAPACK and the BLAS